Get free weekly resources from us!

 Have a blast hearing from families as they make talking about God—super natural!

 For a simple and encouraging way to speak God’s Word into kids and adults, check out Notes From Jesus.
-And for a family-friendly version, check out Notes From Jesus for Families, releasing this fall!
+And for a family-focused version, check out Notes From Jesus for Families!
 Want more family ministry tips?
 Check out these ideas!